codequester/Getting-and-Cleaning-Data-Course-Project/README.md

     1. activity_mean_sd_data.txt -> This file contains data as specified by step 4 of the instruction
     2. tiny_data.txt -> This file is the final output that contains the tidy data as specifed by step 5 of the instruction

-Please refer the code book for detail explaination of the script.
+Please refer the code book for detailed explaination of the script.